Distributional GFlowNets with Quantile Flows: Formulation

 For learning with a deterministic reward function, the GFlowNet policy is stochastic while the edge flow function is deterministic as per \Eqref{eq:gfn_pf}.
 Nonetheless, such modeling behavior cannot capture the potential uncertainty in the environment with stochastic reward function.
 See the behavior analysis in the following proposition.

-\begin{proposition} Consider the reward $R(\x)$ for object $\x$ to be a stochastic random variable, then given sufficiently large capacity and computation resource, the obtained GFlowNet after training would generate objects with probability proportional to $\exp\left(\E[\log R(\x)]\right)$. \end{proposition} The proof is deferred to \Secref{sec:proof_expected_reward}.
+\begin{proposition}[\rebuttal{informal}] Consider the reward $R(\x)$ for object $\x$ to be a stochastic random variable, then given sufficiently large capacity and computation resource, the obtained GFlowNet after training would generate objects with probability proportional to $\exp\left(\E[\log R(\x)]\right)$. \end{proposition}

+The proof is deferred to \Secref{sec:proof_expected_reward}.
 In this work, we propose to treat the modeling of the flow function in a probabilistic manner: we see the state and edge flow as probability distributions rather than scalar values.
 Following the notation of \citet{Bellemare2017ADP}, we use $Z(\s)$ and $Z(\s\to\s')$ to represent the random variable for state / edge flow values.
-Still, the marginalization property of flow matching holds, but on a distributional level: where $\disteq $ denotes the equality between the distributions of two random variables.
+Still, the marginalization property of flow matching holds, but on a distributional level:

+where $\disteq $ denotes the equality between the distributions of two random variables.
 We thus aim to extend the flow matching constraint to a distributional one.

-Among different the parametric modeling approaches for scalar random variables, it is effective to model its quantile function~\citep{Mller1997IntegralPM}.
+Among the different parametric modeling approaches for scalar random variables, it is effective to model its quantile function~\citep{Mller1997IntegralPM}.
 The quantile function $Q_Z(\beta): [0,1]\to\R$ is the generalized inverse function of cumulative distribution function (CDF), where $Z$ is the random variable being represented and $\beta$ is a scalar in $[0, 1]$.
 Without ambiguity, we also denote the $\beta$-quantile of $Z$'s distribution by $Z_\beta$.
 For simplicity, we assume all quantile functions are continuous in this work.
 The quantile function fully characterizes a distribution.
-For instance, the expectation could be calculated with a uniform quadrature of the quantile function:
+For instance, the expectation could be calculated with a uniform quadrature of the quantile function $\E\left[Z\right] = \int_{0}^{1}Q_Z(\beta)\dif \beta$.

 Provided that we use neural networks to parameterize the edge flow quantiles (similar to the flow matching parameterization), are we able to represent the distribution of the marginal state flows?
-Luckily, the following quantile mixture proposition provides an affirmative answer.
+Luckily, the following quantile mixture proposition \rebuttal{from \citet{Dhaene2006RiskMA}} provides an affirmative answer.